Antoine Griezmann: International career

-Youth
+2010–2012: Youth Career

 Due to playing in Spain, Griezmann went unnoticed by several France youth international coaches.
 After his success with Real Sociedad, on 23 February 2010, he was named to the France under-19 team to play in two friendly matches against Ukraine.
 On 2 March, Griezmann made his youth international debut appearing in the team's 0–0 draw with Ukraine.
 In the return leg two days later, he scored the game-winning goal in the 88th minute to give France a 2–1 victory.

-On 7 June 2010, Griezmann was named to coach Francis Smerecki's 18-man squad to participate in the 2010 UEFA European Under-19 Championship.
+On 7 June, Griezmann was named to coach Francis Smerecki's squad to participate in the 2010 UEFA European Under-19 Championship.
 In the tournament, he scored two goals and provided an assist in the team's second group stage match against Austria, a 5–0 win, as the national team eventually won the competition on home soil.
 He was named in the Team of the Tournament.

 Due to France's victory at the UEFA Under-19 championship, the nation qualified for the 2011 FIFA U-20 World Cup, which merited under-20 team appearances for Griezmann.
 On 28 September 2010, he was called up to the team to participate in friendly matches against Portugal and the reserve team of Italian club Juventus.
 Griezmann, however, did not appear in either match due to being sent home early after suffering a thigh injury during a training session.
 The following month, despite still being eligible to appear at under-20 level, he was called up to the under-21 team by coach Erick Mombaerts as a replacement for the injured Gabriel Obertan to play in a friendly match against Russia.
 Griezmann made his under-21 debut in the match appearing as a second-half substitute in a 1–0 defeat.

 After appearing in two matches with the under-21 team, Griezmann returned to under-20 level and made his debut with the team on 9 February 2011 in a 2–1 victory over England at the New Meadow, assisting Clément Grenier's equaliser.
 On 10 June 2011, he was named to the 21-man squad to participate in the U-20 World Cup.
 He made his debut in the competition on 30 July 2011 in the team's 4–1 defeat to the hosts Colombia.
 On 10 August, in France's Round of 16 match against Ecuador, Griezmann scored the game-winning goal in a 1–0 victory.

-In November 2012, Griezmann was suspended, along with four other youth players, from France's national teams until 31 December 2013 for disciplinary reasons regarding a late night out before training.
-During this time, he considered switching allegiance to his ancestral Portugal.